mukil/pmic/README.md

 # License

-The ProMUT Indicator Repository Model is available freely under the GNU Affero General Public License, version 3.
+The `Indicator-Repository-Model.rdf` is available freely under the GNU Affero General Public License, version 3.

-Whereever third party content is incorporated in the ProMUT Indicator Repository it is licensed under the original license provided by the owner of the applicable content.
-Third party content in the repository are the respective _Indicator Sets_.
+Other RDF contents (`.rdf` files) in this repository are licensed under the original license provided by the owner of the applicable content.
+The owner of the applicable content is the following, as denoted in the penultimate part of each concepts URI:

+* Every concept in the namespace `https://purl.org/promut/repository/oecd/` is based on the "OECD (2011), OECD Sustainable Manufacturing Toolkit Start-up Guide: Seven steps to environmental excellence, https://www.oecd.org/innovation/green/toolkit/48704993.pdf".

 # Copyright